kthiza/protein-tracking-app/README.md

 APP_BASE_URL=https://your.domain:8000
 ```

-**Note:** Google Vision API is required for food detection.
-The app uses high-confidence thresholds to ensure accurate detection.
+**Note:** Google Vision API with service account is required for food detection.
+The app uses improved confidence thresholds (0.70) to detect multiple food items in complex meals.

 ## 🐛 Troubleshooting